 Fail: Indicates FAILING PERFORMANCE in the work report and/or the work performance.
 If a student fails to achieve a final grade of Pass or Pass with Distinction, and provided the student has not failed to achieve a grade of 'B' or better in any program course, the student may request to repeat the work term component.
-The request will be considered by the Chair of Scientific Computing in consultation with the program supervisor and the DCE Coordinator.
+The request will be considered by the Chair of Scientific Computing in consultation with the program supervisor and Co-operative Education.
 Only one repetition of a work term will be permitted in the student’s program.

 Following the completion of the two work terms, each student must complete any remaining course requirements and project report or thesis.
 Assuming that prior written authorization of the employer and the supervisory committee was obtained and submitted to the School of Graduate Studies, students may include material from the work terms in their reports or theses.
 For students following the non-thesis version of the program, the two work-term reports may be combined into a single, integrated report for this purpose.
 All other students must write a thesis on a research project which may be based on research completed during the work terms.

 Students who are accepted into the co-op option are not guaranteed placements.
 In the event that a student fails to obtain two semesters of placements, but successfully completes all other requirements of the Degree, he or she will still be eligible for graduation, but without the designation of a co-op degree.

 - Computer Science 6731 Topics in Numerical Methods